 Canadians call it ‘bear-a-noia’.
 Fear of walking with bears.
 I’ve never heard of it.
 Until now.
-I’m walking along in the Canadian wilderness, minding my own business, and soaking up the glorious view in front of me.
+From a long list of many exciting things to do in Canada, I’ve chosen to walk in the Canadian wilderness.
+So here I am, minding my own business, and soaking up the glorious view in front of me.
 Most views in Canada are glorious, in this case, even more so.
 The shores of Kathleen Lake on the first three kilometres of the 83km Cottonwood Trail in Kluane National Park is but one of many amazing Yukon hiking trails (more on this in a moment).

 In a gently mocking tone, Liddle points out the correct indicators: sap oozing from a divot in a tree (where a bear has scratched itself); a pile of berry-spotted manure (the region is a ‘teddy bear’s picnic’ in berry season, he says); and, the most telling of all, claw marks embedded in a tree trunk (yes, the black bear can climb, and grizzlies can too, if not as high).

 Liddle continues: with only 250 grizzly bears and 150 black bears in Kluane National Park – that’s one bear per every 20sq km – the chances of bumping into a bear are slim (Liddle should know.

 As the Chief Interpreter of Kluane National Park and Reserve for over three decades between 1975 and 2002, his job was to record the entire reserve – 22,000 square kilometres – regarded as the last explored region in North America).

 Liddle assures us, “Bears are very shy with good smell but poor eyesight.
 They act like wild animals which is what you want.
 You don’t want bears habituated to human behaviour.”